 Beyond its unique shaped leaves, this plant has one more surprise up its sleeve.
 When the colder months set in, this succulent will sprout red or yellow flowers at the end of its stem.

 Don’t let the name of this one scare you off.
 If you can’t pronounce it, stick with its other name.
 It’s called ‘the black rose.’
 The reason being is it looks almost identical to a large black rose.

 This plant prefers full sun and does well grown outdoors.
 It also produces yellow flowers during the winter months.

 The Sunburst produces yellow flowers that grow in a circle around the center of the plant.
 It looks like a burst of the sun when you’re gazing at it.

 The Sunburst plant also produces rosettes.
 They’ll bloom white flowers over the summer months to give it an even more interesting look.

 This plant is related to the aloe vera plant which is why they look similar.
 However, this plant doesn’t have the medicinal properties of the aloe vera plant.

-But it does have green leaves which get darker in the sun.
+However, it does have green leaves that get darker in the sun.
 The plant produces orange blossoms in the summer months at the end of its long stems.
 These blooms cause the plant to look like a glowing torch.

 21. Common Glasswort

 This variety of succulent is quite unique.
-Its known as ‘Poor Man’s Asparagus.’
-If you didn’t already piece it together, it not only looks like the vegetable, but this is also an edible version of a succulent.
+It’s known as ‘Poor Man’s Asparagus.’
+If you didn’t already piece it together, it not only looks like a vegetable, but this is also an edible version of a succulent.